OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/livefyre.md

 1. Ensure you have the latest Livefyre for AEM package installed on your AEM instance.
 1. From the AEM homepage, navigate to **AEM Commerce**.
-1. Create a new collection or use an existing collection.
+1. Create a collection or use an existing collection.
 1. Hover over the collection and click **Collection Properties** (pencil icon).
 1. Check **Sync to Livefyre**.
 1. Fill in **Livefyre Page Prefix** to link this collection to a specific page in AEM.